Electro-Voice for new London hotel

 The Wren Room, capacity 900, can be opened up to the Shakespeare Room, to create a 1200-capacity space, offering not one but two Electro-Voice line-array sound systems, 6500 lumen HD projectors, 65‘ HD plasma screens and digitally-controlled LED lighting.
 In the larger Wren Room, an EV XLD compact line array has been installed in a L/C/R configuration, with a separate stereo EV XLE ultra-compact line array in the Shakespeare - these systems can operate individually, or together to provide an awesome 5.1 surround system for the full auditorium.

 Power for all the loudspeakers is delivered by EV amplifiers - CP3000S and CP4000S for the auditorium line array enclosures, and PA Series for all the EviDs distributed throughout the hotel.
-Although a large number of the amplifiers are located in a centralised equipment room, thanks to NetMax and the audio network, it‘s just as easy to access the amps that are located in several remote racks for areas such as the health centre, spa and nightclub.
+Although a large number of the amplifiers are located in a centralized equipment room, thanks to NetMax and the audio network, it‘s just as easy to access the amps that are located in several remote racks for areas such as the health center, spa and nightclub.
 ‘NetMax offers a one-box solution, providing all the EQ, routing and supervision, and enabling central control, which is a major benefit when it comes to managing a system of this size,‘ says Goodings.

-Summarising his experience at the Grange St Paul‘s, and looking forward, Goodings says, ‘this is the first install I‘ve done where we‘ve started with such a blank canvas, although in the case of St Paul‘s, the building was already designed.
+Summarizing his experience at the Grange St Paul‘s, and looking forward, Goodings says, ‘this is the first install I‘ve done where we‘ve started with such a blank canvas, although in the case of St Paul‘s, the building was already designed.
 With the same team, and the same audio template, I can predict that the next one - at The Grange Tower Hotel - will be yet another perfect result!‘

 Further information from: